 A crucial part of any producer's job is managing the overall production budget.
 Indie producers need to take in many considerations beyond venue, artists fees, and tech.
 Insurance, playwright's royalties, accessibility costs, set transport and publicity are just a few considerations that are often overlooked.

-Use Google Sheets or Microsoft Excel to build your budget.
+Using a spreadsheet software will help you organize your numbers and give you the ability to quickly review information.
+Google Sheets or Microsoft Excel are good tools to help you build your budget.
 Not an expert on Excel?
 There are free courses held at the Toronto Public Library, use your library card to access Lynda.com or head to YouTube.
 Also, check out the templates on this site to get started.

 Need a Company Bank Account?
 The following banks offer Not-For-Profit Account Plans with very low monthly rates.
 Look into which plan works best for you!